Dead Character Walking

 's "travel by suicide".
 Applies to enemies or NPCs

 if they are not supposed to be immortal.
-Does not apply if when fatally hit, die after scripted period of time or script saved.
+Does not apply if the player is immortal, die after a set period of time, or is saved due to scripted events.

 This is often considered a Good Bad Bug

 .
 Not to be confused with Dead Star Walking

 , or with those placed high on the Sorting Algorithm of Mortality